 The Corporation will be following stringent safety protocols for the Meeting as a result of the coronavirus pandemic ("COVID-19").
 Registered shareholders and properly appointed proxy holders who wish to attend the Meeting in person will be required to wear masks and maintain appropriate social distancing at all times.
 The capacity of the Corporation's offices is limited and those choosing to attend in person will be accommodated on a "first-come first-served" basis.
 No one other than registered shareholders and properly appointed proxy holders will be allowed to attend the Meeting in person to ensure adequate space is available for those registered shareholders and properly appointed proxy holders who wish to attend the Meeting.
 All shareholders are strongly urged to send in their proxies in advance of the Meeting as set out in the Circular below and as set out in the proxy or voting instruction form mailed to registered shareholders and Non-Objecting Beneficial Owners ("NOBO") to ensure that their votes are counted at the Meeting.
 The lockdown resulting from the outbreak of COVID-19 has created unprecedented disruptions in the global economy and required the Corporation to take all necessary precautions to ensure the health and safety of its officers, directors, employees and shareholders.
-Given the fact that the spread of COVID-19 in certain areas of the country and in particular in certain states in the United States has increased recently, the Corporation needs to continue to take appropriate precautions while proceeding with the Meeting.
+The Corporation needs to continue to take appropriate precautions while proceeding with the Meeting.
 In order to provide some accommodation to those shareholders unable or unwilling to attend in person, the Corporation has set up a conference call number for shareholders and guests to phone in and listen to the Meeting (the "Conference Call"), the particulars of which are set out below.
 The Scrutineer representing the Corporation's transfer agent, Computershare Investor Services Inc., will be scrutineering the Meeting remotely and will be attending the Meeting via the Conference Call.
 Following the completion of the formal part of the Meeting, the President and CEO of the Corporation, Mac Balkam, will make a presentation to the Meeting.
 Those shareholders and guests participating in the Conference Call will be able to ask questions of Mac Balkam.
 Participation in the Conference Call will not constitute attendance at the Meeting and voting will not be permitted by telephone.
 The Meeting has not been set up as a "virtual meeting".
 The Corporation is providing the Conference Call as a means for those participating in the Conference Call to ask questions of and receive responses from Mac Balkam relating to the business of the Corporation.